-Note: Our technique is slightly different to many tandemists
+Note: Our technique is slightly different from many tandem-ists

-2. Rear rider straddles the bike and checks for traffic or potential hazards.
+2. The rear rider straddles the bike and checks for traffic or potential hazards.

-3. Rear rider places their foot onto the higher pedal selected by the front rider.
+3. The rear rider places their foot onto the higher pedal selected by the front rider.

-4. Rear rider acknowledges that they are in position (‘ok’) and asks, ‘ready’?
+4. The rear rider acknowledges that they are in position (‘ok’) and asks, ‘ready’?
 At this time it can be useful for the rear rider to ask the front rider if the gear is suitable for take-off.

 5. Front rider confirms readiness (‘yep’, ‘ok’ or ‘cool’) and does final head check.

 6a.
 Front and rear riders apply pressure to their forward feet simultaneously and mount second feet.
 You sit down as you would when taking off on a standard bike.
 This can be a more difficult way to start the bike for front rider, or;